RadBlueDawg/Squire-Discord-Bot/README.md

 # Squire-Discord-Bot
 The Squire bot for discord is something I put together for usage on my own personal D&D discord server.
-In this README, I'll detail the different commands that are available and the setup required if you want to run this bot for yourself.
+This README details the different commands that are available and the setup required if you want to run this bot for yourself.

 ## Setup
 ### Dependencies